Seven Tips for Getting Your Guest Posts Published

 I’m a believer in guest posting.
 It’s the secret to taking your blog to the next level.
 And here’s the kicker: anyone can do it.

-As an addendum to my “Seven Steps to Writing a Succesful Guest Post” (featured on MichaelHyatt.com today), I’ve come up with some tips for getting more guest posts published on other sites.
+As an addendum to my “Seven Steps to Writing a Succesful Guest Post” (featured on MichaelHyatt.com), I’ve come up with some tips for getting more guest posts published on other sites.
+And if you want more details, I’ve recorded two bonus videos and compiled a downloadable eBook to walk you through them for your own blog.

 Every blogger who wants to grow her influence can begin by practicing these habits that lead to more successful guest posting: